JerryOnyango/sytem/README.md

 # sytem
-BMI system to display paerson health condition
+BMI system to display a person's health condition.